 Why disable automatic thumbnail generation?

 Why disable WordPress automatic thumbnail generation?
 The main reasons are to save server space and reduce webpage size.
-Most people might think that smaller, cropped images would take up less space and make webpages load faster, right?
+Most people might think that smaller, cropped images would take up less space and load faster, right?
 Is that really the case?
-You can open your website server's attachment folder and check for yourself.
-Below are two thumbnails automatically generated and cropped for me, captured by Naiba.
+You can check your website's server attachment folder yourself.
+Below are two thumbnails automatically cropped and generated, captured by Naiba.

-As shown in the image above, originally a 77KB original image, WordPress automatically cropped and generated 11 thumbnails of different sizes, and the largest image was actually 263KB.
+As shown in the image above, a single 77KB original image was automatically cropped by WordPress to generate 11 thumbnails of different sizes, with the largest one being 263KB.

-Step 1: In Settings > Media, set the dimensions for large, medium, and small thumbnails all to 0.
+Step 1: In Settings > Media, set the dimensions for large, medium, and small thumbnails to 0

-Search codeadd_image_size thumbnails_sizeIf relevant code is found after searching, comment it out.
+Search codeadd_image_size thumbnails_sizeIf related code is found after searching, comment it out.
 If not, leave it as is.
-(This step carries risks.
-Be sure to back up the file.
-If something goes wrong, use FTP software to upload the backed-up functions.php file to overwrite it.)
+(This step carries risks; be sure to back up the file.
+If something goes wrong, use FTP software to upload the backed-up functions.php file to overwrite the current one.)

-Naiba's Tip:How to back up and restore the functions.php file?
+Naiba Tip:How to back up and restore the functions.php file?
 UseFTP software, connect to your website server, then navigate to wp-content > themes > your-theme-folder > functions.php (download it).
-If an error occurs after modification, use FTP software to upload and overwrite it.
+If an error occurs after modification, use FTP software to upload and overwrite the file.

-A relatively safer method:In addition to the code above for manually deleting themes, you can also try the following code, which is also added to the theme functions.
-If you don't know how to modify theme functions, you can useSafe method to add code to the functions.php file: Code Snippetsfunction wcr_remove_intermediate_image_sizes($sizes, $metadata) {
+A relatively safer method:Besides manually deleting the theme's code as above, you can also try the following code, which is also added to the theme's functions.
+If you don't know how to modify the theme's functions, you can useSafe Method to Add Code to the functions.php File: Code Snippetsfunction wcr_remove_intermediate_image_sizes($sizes, $metadata) {

 $disabled_sizes = array(